dgatf/msrc/README.md

 - Fixed Jeti Ex bug
 - HW V4/V5.
 Only one HW V4/V5 protocol.
 Voltage and current sensor parameters to be set manually
 - Added RPM multipliers
-- Serial drivers timeout to microseconds
+- Fast protocols (eg: Jeti Ex) handling imporved.
+Serial drivers timeout to microseconds
-- Use software serial only for Rx protocols, not for sensors
+- Allow some Rx protocols & boards to be used with serial ESC and GPS- Use software serial only for Rx protocols, not for sensors

 [v0.8](https://github.com/dgatf/msrc/tree/v0.8)